 There are additional options for your health and prescription drug coverage:

 - Part C, or Medicare Advantage plans: You can choose a Medicare Advantage plan in place of original Medicare.
 The Medicare Advantage plans include original Medicare and usually a prescription drug plan.
 Medicare Advantage plans are run by private health insurance companies.
 Are Medicare Advantage plans worth it?
 While some Advantage plans offer greater plan flexibility and long-term savings, some can involve additional costs.
 Be sure to understand the pros and cons before making a decision.

 - Medigap: People who choose original Medicare (for Parts A and B coverage) often enroll in a Medigap plan to address the “gaps” in coverage.
 Medigap plans are also run by private companies who contract with Medicare.
 Plan options are standardized across most states.

 - Many people wonder, “Does Medicare pay for prescriptions?”
 That is where Part D comes in.
 People who choose Original Medicare generally need to also chose a Part D plan for prescription drug coverage.
 If you do not enroll in Part D when you are initially eligible (and if you do not have other creditable drug coverage), you can face a penalty when you do enroll late.

 To join an additional Medicare plan (Part C, Part D or Medigap), start by comparing local plans.
 Before enrolling in any of them, be prepared to provide your Medicare number and Part A and/or Part B coverage start date.
 This information can be found on your Medicare card.

 Three Ways to Apply for Medicare Parts C/D/Medigap

-Remember that it’s important to consider your unique situation when deciding how to receive your Medicare health and prescription drug coverage.
+Remember that it’s important to evaluate your unique situation when deciding how to receive your Medicare health and prescription drug coverage.
 You need to consider health status, lifestyle, costs and other factors when making the best choice.